MiningMarsh/steamos-extensions/README.md

 The motivation for this extension is simply that btrfs seems to cause hangs under heavy write loads, so game updates would cause games to hitch for a second.
 This was an attempt to alleviate that.

+This extension significantly slows down shutdowns and system updates, as they have to wait for the ram cache to synchronize to disk first.